Soft-prompt Tuning for Large Language Models to Evaluate Bias: Datasets

 \section{Datasets}

-We tune the prompts on two sentiment datasets.
-The SemEval-2018 Task 1 - Valence Ordinal Classification \cite{SemEval2018Task1} (SemEval) and Stanford Sentiment Treebank Five-way (SST-5)\cite{socher-etal-2013-recursive} collections.
-The SemEval Task 1 dataset is a collection of English tweets with integral labels ranging from $[-3, 3]$.
-Following \cite{Czarnowska1}, these labels are condensed by mapping \{\textit{Negative} 0: [-3, -2], \textit{Neutral} 1: [-1, 0, 1], \textit{Positive} 2: [2, 3]\}.
+For each model, we tune continuous prompts on the SemEval and SST5 datasets.
+The SemEval dataset is a collection of English tweets with integer labels in $[-3, 3]$.
+Following \cite{Czarnowska1}, these labels are condensed by the mapping \{\textit{Negative} 0: [-3, -2], \textit{Neutral} 1: [-1, 0, 1], \textit{Positive} 2: [2, 3]\}.
 The labels of SST-5 (\textit{very positive}, \textit{positive}, \textit{neutral}, \textit{negative}, \textit{very negative}) are based on brief English movie reviews and, therefore, constitute a very different underlying corpus.
-As with the SemEval valence labels, the five-way annotations of SST-5 are collapsed to three-way classification by retaining the neutral label and mapping positive and negative polarity of any kind simply to \emph{positive} or \emph{negative} classes.
+As with the SemEval valence labels, the five-way annotations of SST-5 are collapsed to three-way classification by retaining the \emph{neutral} label and mapping positive and negative polarity of any kind simply to \emph{positive} or \emph{negative} classes, respectively.